cdungca/comparing-classifiers/README.md

 ![alt text](https://github.com/cdungca/comparing-classifiers/blob/main/images/poutcome_distribution.png "Poutcome Distribution")

-Looking at the distribution and the values for each categorical field, there are some records with "unknown" values.
+Looking at the distribution and the values for each categorical field, there are some records with "unknown" values in job, marital, education, default, loan.
 We will remove these records to clean the data.

 In pdays numeric field, client not previously contacted contains a value of 999.
 This will affect the scaling of data and we will just replace it with 0.